Buffalo Next: How companies are trying to entice office workers to return

 In his letter to shareholders, Dimon said the bank is adapting its office layout to reflect how remote work has changed things.
 But he said the "virtual world presents some serious weaknesses."

-Dimon said since the onset of Covid, JPMorgan has hired 80,000 new people, and the bank has made sure they were properly trained in all elements of the business.
+Dimon said since the onset of Covid-19, JPMorgan has hired 80,000 new people, and the bank has made sure they were properly trained in all elements of the business.

 "But this is harder to do over Zoom," he wrote.
 "Over time, this drawback could dramatically undermine the character and culture you want to promote in your company."